 German studies 2: language and culture of the German-speaking world

 This module takes you to an upper intermediate level of competence in German, which is equivalent to level B2 of the Council of Europe’s Common European Framework of Reference.
 You’ll further develop your cultural knowledge, and practical language skills in listening, speaking, reading, writing and interacting in a variety of situations – ranging from everyday conversation to putting forward your point of view in a debate.
 You’ll also consolidate and further develop academic, digital and employability skills in German-speaking contexts.
-A residential school takes place in Germany, or an online alternative will be provided.

 What you will study